 9. Sleep is a Natural Pain Killer

-Most people don’t realize that sleep can affect sensitivity to pain.
+Most people don’t realize that sleep can affect pain sensitivity.
 Getting plenty of rest can make aches and pains hurt less.
 This is good news for those suffering from migraine, chronic pain or monthly menstrual cramps.

 10. Sleep Cleanses the Brain